 - providing accurate information – and enough of it – to support negotiations.

 - Documenting what is agreed to in writing is really important.
 This can be done as a variation of the lease or by having a written agreement.

 What can I do if I can’t reach an agreement or get a response from the other party?

 - You can try to resolve the matter by applying for our impartial help.

 - When applying, make sure you include:

-- the other party’s contact details including their mailing address and phone number
+- the other party’s contact details (including their postal address and phone number)

 - a copy of the lease.

 - A VSBC team member will contact you and the other party to try to resolve the matter early on at no cost – often just over the phone.
 Where this isn’t possible, they will arrange a low-cost online mediation session.
 This is where an experienced, independent professional – the mediator – helps the tenant and landlord to reach an agreement they can both accept.

 - Mediation costs $195 per party, per session.

 - The VSBC will send your application to the other party and give both of you information and resources to prepare you for mediation.